What in the world is unschooling? For me it used to conjure up images of unruly minors being raised by wolves and iPads! Sounds rebellious doesn’t it?

 I took the conventional route and finished college.
 (I didn’t know there was another way!)
 I found employment and received offers of advancement not because of any skills my degree gave me, but simply because I’m administrative, organized and have a natural talent for communication.
 Unfortunately, there was never anything I learned through my four long years in college that I used in my real life.
 I don’t think that’s the case for every university career path, but I do find that college is often over-prescribed to many young people.

 I sometimes still poke fun at David’s early 2000’s Sketchers and relaxed fit Silvertabs and all the “gaps” he must have in his education.
-His clap back is that while I was struggling to buy a latte on my first job out of college, he paid off my school loans with his self-taught education in programming languages.
+Yet while I was struggling to buy a latte on my first job out of college, we paid off my school loans with his self-taught education in programming languages.
 (I am sorry to report he no longer wears oversized Silvertabs).
 Later, with my husband’s support and encouragement, my natural interests led me to pursue the fulfilling work of writing and photography.

 These personal experiences are just another reason why unschooling is a natural fit for our family’s goals and values.